+Requirement(s) Strategies, Policies and Procedures

+- Protecting students and staff at higher risk for severe illness - Use of face coverings (masks or face shields) by all staff - Use of face coverings (masks or face shields) by older students (as appropriate)

+Unique safety protocols for students with complex needs or other vulnerable individuals

+Strategic deployment of staff

-taff and students are required to wear face coverings. tudents are required to wear masks in the hallways and a the lunch line.
-When delivering instruction it is crongly recommended that they maintain that distance t all times.
-They are required to wear masks when they re around more than 25 people.
-They should wear masks when they are in the lab area as there is significant crongly recommended that they maintain that distance t all times.
-They are required to wear masks when they re around more than 25 people.
-They should wear masks when they are in the lab area as there is significant asks when they are in the lab area as there is significant novement during those times (not able to distance). tudents that are at higher risk for infection may select n online learning or blended learning option.
-Staff that re at higher risk will be provided with Personal rotection Equipment.
-In addition, the protocols is iscussed and listed are designed to protect both udents and staff.
-Flexible attendance policies have een drafted to accommodate individuals that need to uarantine for 14 days and for those that are sick. /e will continue to work with local substitutes and stay constant communication with our regular subs, while ontinuing to advertise for additional substitutes.
-To ensure that our students are getting the most out of heir education, non instructional staff will consistently otate through classrooms (maintaining distancing rotocols and wearing masks when they cannot) to offer ssistance to all of our students when necessary. istance learning options are available for our students is well.
-Our staff will be available on those platforms to nsure that students at home are receiving the support hey need as well.
-To ensure the social/emotional well eing of our students, we will provide an open line of communication to them through our School Counselor who will then provide them with the contact information of the needed resource.
-Since we are not the LEA, we tu n recisiuu isuu ioneto troossis issis eineto ineto issis connect our students back with the sending school supports to ensure that they are not missed. -- --
+Staff and students are required to wear masks at all times.

+Students are required to wear masks in the hallways and in the lunch line.
+When delivering instruction it is strongly recommended that they maintain that distance at all times.
+They are required to wear masks when they are around more than 25 people.
+They should wear masks when they are in the lab area as there is significant movement during those times (not able to distance).

+Students that are at higher risk for infection may select an online learning or blended learning option.
+Staff that are at higher risk will be provided with Personal Protection Equipment.
+In addition, the protocols discussed and listed are designed to protect both students and staff.
+Flexible attendance policies have been drafted to accommodate individuals that need to quarantine for 14 days and for those that are sick.

+We will continue to work with local substitutes and stay in constant communication with our regular subs, while continuing to advertise for additional substitutes.

+To ensure that our students are getting the most out of their education, non instructional staff will consistently rotate through classrooms (maintaining distancing protocols and wearing masks when they cannot) to offer assistance to all of our students when necessary.
+Distance learning options are available for our students as well.
+Our staff will be available on those platforms to ensure that students at home are receiving the support they need as well.
+To ensure the social/emotional well being of our students, we will provide an open line of communication to them through our School Counselor who will then provide them with the contact information of the needed resource.
+Since we are not the LEA, we have limited resources in this area and will always connect our students back with the sending school supports to ensure that they are not missed.